bexxandbrain - Fotolia

 The differences between the two are primarily related to size, which not only determines the available display area, but can also play a role in battery life, processing power, memory, storage and other factors.
 However, it is the display area that is often one of the top considerations when evaluating a device.

-The display area in today's smartphones generally runs between 4 and 6.4 inches, with those at the larger end of the scale sometimes referred to as phablets.
-In contrast, tablets are much larger, with a display area that falls between 8 and 13 inches.
+The display area in today's smartphones generally runs between 4 inches and 7.1 inches, with those at the larger end of the scale sometimes referred to as phablets.
+In contrast, tablets are much larger, with a display area that falls between 8 inches and 18.4 inches.

 For many organizations, the benefits of mobile devices mostly pertain to conducting business.
-They offer workers greater flexibility, enhance workflows and improve communications, helping to make users more efficient and productive, while providing organizations with a competitive edge.
+They offer workers greater flexibility, enhance workflows, improve communications, and help to make users more efficient and productive.
+Mobile devices in business also provide organizations with a competitive edge, as faster and more collaborative communications enable companies to make faster decisions.

-The benefits of mobile devices make it possible for users to work wherever and whenever they need to, while still providing them access to corporate resources.
-They can take their offices with them, whether traveling, commuting, working in the field or sitting at home.
+The advantages of mobile devices make it possible for users to work wherever and whenever they need to, while still providing them access to corporate resources.
+They can take their offices with them, whether traveling, commuting, working in the field or desk-bound at home.

 For example, an account rep can update customer information while on a sales call, rather than having to make a note and then submit the information when back in the office.
 Not only does this save time and effort, but it can also reduce errors that might occur as a result of extra steps.
-This is one of the benefits of mobile devices.
+This is one of the advantages of mobile devices in business.

 Mobile devices can also streamline communications.
 Workers are more readily available to do the following: